-Intrinsic to TLI are the notions of transport endpoints and a transport provider.
-The transport endpoints are two processes that are communicating, and the transport provider is the set of routines on the computer host that provide communication support for user processes.
-TLI is the interface to the transport provider, not the provider itself.
+Intrinsic to XTI/TLI are the notions of transport endpoints and a transport provider.
+The transport endpoints are two entities that are communicating, and the transport provider is the set of routines on the computer host that provides the underlying communication support.
+XTI/TLI is the interface to the transport provider, not the provider itself.
 See Figure 3-1.